mcschwartzman/webmoos/README.md

 ## ARM Configuration

 The docker-compose.arm.yaml file is specially set up to pull from public dockerhub images.
 You should be able to simply run the docker_restart.sh script (as long as it's set to use this arm config).
+Then just cd into `./community/missions/swimmer_rescue/` and run `pMarineViewer targ_shoreside.moos` to see your shoreside and your vehicles!

-This docker-compose also overrides what's already in the images, so you can experiment locally by editing the ./community/missions/swimmer_rescue/meta_*.moos files.
+This docker-compose also overrides what's already in the images, so you can experiment locally:

 1. Add a new app like pMissionEval to `./community/missions/swimmer_rescue/meta_shoreside.moos` in this repo
 2. Run `./docker_restart.sh`